noto-21/movie-py/README.md

 Can be placed in `/usr/local/bin` (with root permission) to be used with the shell.
 If problems with running occur, try to change execution permission via `sudo chmod +x /usr/local/bin/movie`.

 ## SQLite Database
 SQLite integration is now complete!
-This will hopefully make the backend requirement a little less involved on the client-side of things compared to MySQL.

 The `movie-py.db` file will be stored in `/home/<username>/.config` on Linux, and `C:\Users\<username>\AppData\Local` on Windows.
 This will provide storage for your films and TV shows via '-i', as is explained below.